LibertyBear/Cypress-Docker-Demo/README.md

 # cypress-demo-framework

+ THINGS TO DO TOMORROW:

+ -Local test GUI: Reherse it again.
+ -Local test terminal (this one), do both success and fail cases

 - ## 💻 Running locally

 Before you use this project you only need to have Node Js installed in your computer.